mikelaaron/mikelaaron/README.md

 - 👋 Hi, I’m @mikelaaron
-- 👀 I’m interested in using Github to host my Logseq database
+- 👀 I'm new to the programming landscape.
+Stretching my legs a bit.
-- 🌱 I’m currently learning Logseq
+- 🌱 I’m currently taking courses on Python, and paln to relearn HTML/CSS followed by JavaScript.
 - 💞️ I’m looking to collaborate on not much- this is all too new
-- 📫 How to reach me ...

 <!---
 mikelaaron/mikelaaron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.